w1z2z/online-chat/README.md

 # Online chat

-## This is test Fullstack application realized by React / Nest

 ## Intro
 This is an online chat project developed on React and Nest.
 This chat allows you to communicate with friends in private messages, and create group chats.